-- Chill the mixture well and freeze in your ice cream maker according to manufacturer’s instructions.
+- Chill the mixture well and freeze in your ice cream maker according to the manufacturer’s instructions.

-- Add in the cherries and chocolate chips ( if using) to the churning mixture in about ten minutes.
-Continue with the ice cream makers instructions.
+- Add the cherries and chocolate chips ( if using) to the churning mixture in about ten minutes.
+Continue with the ice cream maker’s instructions.

 Sweet sour juicy filling encased in a buttery flaky crust…yes, you know you want it!

 - 200g Wholewheat Flour (you can use all purpose flour as well)